sumedhkale/test-sic/README.md

 - Requirement 1 from the challenge - When deleting, allow deletion comments and undeletion

 ## Features
-- Built upon RESTful APIs using Flask
+- Built using Flask
-- APIs including proper error handling with response code (HTTP 2xx, 4xx)
 - Uses SQLAlchemy as ORM
 - Uses SQLite for database
 - Code structured into MVC (model, views, controllers)
-- Code contains exception handling to reduce errors

 ## DB Features
 - Enum based inventory state (ACTIVE, INACTIVE)
 - Keeps a track of last_deletion_comment, last_deletion_time

 ![DB Screenshot](db.png)

+## Features
+- Built using Flask as webserver
+- Uses SQLAlchemy as ORM
+- Uses SQLite for database
+- Code structured into MVC (model, views, controllers)

 # Steps to run